bab2min/tomotopy/README.rst

 History
 -------
+* 0.10.1 (2021-02-14)
+    * An issue was fixed where `tomotopy.utils.Corpus.extract_ngrams` craches with empty input.
+    * An issue was fixed where `tomotopy.LDAModel.infer` raises exception with valid input.
+    * An issue was fixed where `tomotopy.HLDAModel.infer` generates wrong `tomotopy.Document.path`.
+    * Since a new parameter `freeze_topics` for `tomotopy.HLDAModel.train` was added, you can control whether to create a new topic or not when training.

 * 0.10.0 (2020-12-19)
     * The interface of `tomotopy.utils.Corpus` and of `tomotopy.LDAModel.docs` were unified.
 Now you can access the document in corpus with the same manner.
     * __getitem__ of `tomotopy.utils.Corpus` was improved.
 Not only indexing by int, but also by Iterable[int], slicing are supported.
 Also indexing by uid is supported.